-PROPERTIES FOR ACQUISITION AND DISPOSITION FOR REHABILITATION
+EXHIBIT C: PROPERTIES FOR ACQUISITION AND DISPOSITION XII FOR REHABILITATION OR REDEVELOPMENT

-In addition to those groups of properties to be acquired and disposed of for redevelopment (designated with Disposition Lot numbers on Exhibit 3, in Appendix A and in Appendix C), the following properties are also being acquired and disposed of for rehabilitation or redevelopment.
+In addition to those groups of properties to be acquired and disposed of for redevelopment (designated with Disposition Lot numbers on Exhibit 3 and in Exhibit B), the following properties are also being acquired and disposed of for rehabilitation or redevelopment.
 Certain properties listed below may be used in whole or in part, as rear or side yard space for adjacent property.
+The acquisition of properties adjacent to or abutting streets and alleys being closed will also include all rights, title and interest or any private rights of use in and to the adjacent streets, rights of way or alleys.